Our sixth walk of the Pembrokeshire Coast series starts at Freshwater East and heads westwards to reach Stackpole Quay.

-This coast walk starts at the narrow wood footbridge opposite the Trewent Holiday Park.
-The official coast path route runs behind the beach but it’s definitely worthwhile taking the opportunity of a stroll across Freshwater East beach, as the 1 km wide stretch of sands never fails to impress.
-The beach with a calm sea and the backdrop of sandstone cliffs under a clear blue sky, looks absolutely stunning.
+Our walk starts at the narrow wood footbridge opposite the Trewent Holiday Park.
+The official coast path runs behind the beach but it’s definitely worthwhile taking the opportunity of a stroll across Freshwater East beach, as the wide stretch of sands never fails to impress.

 From here the path becomes more challenging with a number of steep descents then climbs and twists, but the reward is fine views along the way of the rocky coastline on the south side and the countryside landscape on the north side.